-(1) Reflects the aggregate fair value of the restricted stock awards on the grant date.
-The grant date fair value of the stock awards is based on the fair market value of the underlying shares on the date of grant.
-The fair values of these awards were determined in accordance with Financial Accounting Standards Board Accounting Codification Topic 718.
+(1) Reflects the aggregate fair value of our time-vested restricted stock awards on the grant date, determined in accordance with FASB Topic 718.
+The grant date fair value of these shares is based on the closing sales price per share of our common stock on the date of grant.